-(a) The internal cabling shall take into account the specified minimum bend radii for the respective cables used.

-- (b) The bend radii are defined in ITU-T G657 A1/A2/B2/B3 or any other such standards that may be prescribed by the ITU-T. The minimum bend radius ranges from A1 at 10 mm to B3 at 5 mm. - (c) The smaller the radius the higher the bending loss.
+- a.
+The internal cabling shall take into account the specified minimum bend radii for the respective cables used. - b.
+The bend radii are defined in ITU-T G657 A1/A2/B2/B3.
+The minimum bend radius ranges from A1 at 10 mm to B3 at 5 mm. - c.
+The smaller the radius the higher the bending loss.
 Thus, bigger radii shall be preferred.